 Glycogen + Oxygen + ADP → Carbon dioxide + ATP + Water

-When we start our running, it will take few minutes before our aerobic systems activates, and therefore there will be an anaerobic combustion with accumulation of lactate.
+When we start our running, it will take a few minutes before our aerobic systems activate, and therefore there will be anaerobic combustion with an accumulation of lactate.
 However, the lactate will quickly disappear when the aerobic processes start up.